grantsrb/ctx_cmp/readme.md

     "dataset": str
         a string of the huggingface datasets dataset you would like to use.
-Currently only support "openwebtext" and "glue" "n_data_procs": int
+Currently only support "openwebtext" and "glue" "gen_targs": bool
+        if true, the model will generate the target tokens "gen_ids": bool
+        if true, the model will use the generated ids rather than the logits as the ground truth. only applies if `gen_targs` is true
+    "n_data_procs": int
         the number of parallel processes to use for the initial encoding of the data.